-- (1) Land Navigation.
+(1) Land Navigation.
 Candidates must individually pass the day and limited visibility (night) land navigation course examination.
 Each will be graded as a separate event and worth up to 100 points each.
-Candidates will have four hours for each test to successfully find at least four out of seven points and return to the grading location with a correctly filled out grade sheet.
-A correctly filled out grade sheet must include the recorded number of the point and a perforation made by the "clacker" at that point.
-Both requirements must be correct for the point to be counted as correct. - (b) The examination is an individual Candidate's responsibility and will not be conducted with any form of aid from fellow students or notes.
-Candidates will conduct individual precombat checks (PCCs) of equipment prior to testing.
+Candidates will have four hours for each test to successfully find and physically reach at least four out of seven points and return to the grading location with a correctly filled out grade sheet.
+Students must physically reach the point on each test iteration; logging a point without physically reaching it, whether the student previously found it or not, is cheating.
+A correctly filled out grade sheet must include the recorded number of the point and a perforation made by the "clacker" at that point, if present.
+Both requirements must be correct for the point to be counted as correct.
+The 199th Infantry Brigade and 3-11 Infantry are authorized to employ additional anti-cheating measures including but not limited to shakedowns, roving cadre, complex cyphers for point codes, and use of different points for training versus testing.
+Cadre will use GPS tracker data to screen for suspected cheating.
+The GPS trackers used by MCoE are also used by special mission units.
+They are accurate to within one meter and use up to five satellite constellations simultaneously.
+They update location, direction, and speed to an online database every thirty seconds.
+The GPS data is accessible well after land navigation testing.
+With exception of failure of batteries, which is noted in the data, the GPS system provides compelling evidence to assist in honor code inquiries and investigations.

+(b) The examination is an individual Candidate's responsibility and will not be conducted with any form of aid from fellow students or notes.
+Per the 199th Infantry Brigade Land Navigation policy letter, land navigation failures require a full retraining session validated by Company Commander or First Sergeant.
+Candidates will conduct individual pre-combat checks (PCCs) of equipment prior to testing.
 In the event of loss or failure of necessary equipment during training, students may return to the startpoint for assistance from cadre, however event time will not stop.
 Students will not ask for assistance from, nor provide assistance to, fellow students with exception of life threatening circumstances.
 Except when filling out an official OCS land navigation test score card issued by OCS Cadre, Candidates are not permitted to record any information concerning the land navigation course, to include "clacker" punch patterns, point locations or point marker numbers or letters.
 Candidates found to be in possession of such materials will be assumed to be attempting to obtain an unfair advantage, which may be punishable under the provisions of the OCS Honor Code.
 Candidates are allowed one retest per test condition (day and night).
 Both conditions must be passed for a Candidate to successfully pass land navigation.
 Points are awarded IAW the chart below.